 Add/Drop Policy.
-A student may add or register for courses up until the date stated in the academic calendar.
-Students should refer to the current Academic Calendar for add/drop dates.
+A student may add or register for courses up until the date stated in the respective academic calendar.
+Students should refer to the current academic calendar for add/drop dates.
 Students may not register for a class after the stated dates.
 Exceptions to this policy will be considered on the merits of the individual case.
-During the first 15% of a session (usually 14 days), students may drop a course without financial penalty.
+During the first 15% of a session, students may drop a course without financial penalty.
 Weekend classes and special session classes have shorter periods for adding or dropping.
 Students should consult the college calendar or instructor for specific dates.